Theresa Kunegunda Sobieska: Biography

-Born on 4 March 1676, she was the daughter of the King of Poland and Grand Duke of Lithuania John III Sobieski and Marie Casimire Louise de La Grange d'Arquien.
+Born on 4 March 1676, she was the daughter of the King of Poland and Grand Duke of Lithuania John III Sobieski and Marie Casimire d'Arquien.
 While her parents had 13 children, she was the only daughter to survive childhood.

-Theresa was baptized in Jaworow on 19 July, having for her godfather Charles II, king of England and for her godmother Marie-Thérèse of Austria, wife of Louis XIV, both by proxy.
+Theresa was baptised in Jaworów on 19 July, having for her godfather Charles II, king of England and for her godmother Marie-Thérèse of Austria, wife of Louis XIV, both by proxy.